Joahnamarirosete/ACP-Semestral-Project---2103/README.md

 Description:

-Clock In/Clock Out: Employees can record attendance with time stamps.
-Leave Requests: Employees can request leaves by providing start date, end date, and reason.
-View Leave Status Employees can see their leave request status that is pending, approved or denied.
-HR Features:

-View Leave Status: Employees can view the status of their leave requests (pending, approved, or denied).
-HR Features:

-Attendance Reports:
-Generate reports for the last 15 days or the current month.
-Shows clock-in and clock-out times for each employee within the selected period.
-Manage Leave Requests:
-View and approve/deny leave requests submitted by employees.
-Approved leaves automatically mark those dates as "On Leave" in the attendance records.
-Data Persistence:

-Employee data, attendance sheets, and leave requests are stored in a JSON file called employees.json.
-This way, the data is not lost when sessions are closed.
-Authentication:
-Password for HR: hr123
-Console
-The employee and HR have a menu-driven clean and neat interface, with automatic clearing of screens using os.system('cls') and sleep() calls for better readability.
+The Attendance Management System allows employees to mark their attendance with clock-in and clock-out time stamps and also apply for leaves specifying the start and end dates, reason, and check the status of their leave applications, which may be pending, approved, or declined.
+The system provides HR with the ability to generate attendance reports for the last 15 days or the current month, displaying clock-in and clock-out times for each employee within the selected period.
+HR can also manage leave requests by approving or denying them; approved leaves automatically mark the corresponding dates as "On Leave" in the attendance records.
+Data on the employees, attendance logs, and leave requests are persisted in a JSON file named employees.json.
+The system includes password authentication for the HR person (hr123).
+Automatic screen clearing and pauses between lines have been included for easy readability.